mucosal-immunology-lab/bioinformatics-hub/docs/LCMS/manual-peak-curation.md

     You will tend to find that about **30-50% of peaks are poor quality** and require removal &ndash; this is of course dataset dependent.

     * Poor signal-to-noise ratio is a common issue, resulting in "messy" and noisy spectra.
-    * Peaks only present in a few samples should also be removed to avoid over-fitted data imputation & ndash; it is fine to keep peaks that show up in just a single biological sample group however, because perhaps it is only abundant in this setting.
+    * Peaks only present in a few samples should also be removed to avoid over-fitted data imputation &ndash; it is fine to keep peaks that show up in just a single biological sample group however, because perhaps it is only abundant in this setting.

 ## Prepare XML files for MS-DIAL 📄🛠️